brorarangers/brorarangers.github.io/_posts/2016-07-14-new-season-ticket-prices.md

 Our Gold Ticket has been increased to **£475.00**, which we feel reflects the true value of the package, and we have introduced a new *Boardroom Hospitality Package* which includes entry to the game, pre and post match drinks in the Boardroom along with quality half-time fayre, a Match Day Programme and acknowledgement, all for the fantastic price of **£30.00** per game.

 Finally, we have an exciting new package with a host of great value benefits, the *Vice President's Club*.
 The full details will follow, but at **£750.00** for the season we can assure you it is an investment worth investigating.

+All season tickets will be on sale at our match against Inverness City on Saturday afternoon